rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 ssh -l username www.myhost.com
 ```

-And then:
+Then:

 ```bash
 sudo -s
 ```

-You will need your *sudo* user's credentials in this case to gain access to the system as root.
+You will need your user's credentials in this case to gain access to the system as root.

-Let's Encrypt uses a package called *certbot* which needs to be installed via the EPEL repositories.
+Let's Encrypt uses a package called *certbot* that you install with the EPEL repository.
 Add those first:

 ```bash
 dnf install epel-release
 ```

-Then install the appropriate packages, depending on whether you use Apache or Nginx as your web server.
+Install the appropriate packages, depending on whether you use Apache or Nginx as your web server.
 For Apache that is:

 ```bash
 dnf install certbot python3-certbot-apache